GT Writing Task 2 / Essay Sample # 365

 Model Answer 2: [View: Advertising is highly effective at persuading us to buy things]

 Advertising is a pervasive aspect of modern society, with adverts appearing everywhere we look.
-While some people argue that we have become immune to the power of advertising, I believe that adverts are still incredibly successful at persuading us to buy different items and services.
+While some people argue that we have become immune to the power of advertising, others say that adverts are still incredibly successful at persuading us to buy different items and services.
+Personally, I think that adverts are still very powerful in persuading consumers to purchase products or opt for services.